Bavaria floods: 'This will happen again' | DW | 21.07.2021

 "You can tell that the weather is getting more extreme.
 It is getting a lot warmer or a lot colder," he says from the seat of a small digger that he is operating.

-Conservative Bavarian Premier Markus Söder, who visited the affected region at the weekend, has been quick to promise more action on climate change.
-Bavaria has a climate neutral goal of 2040, five years ahead of Germany has a whole, and huge investments in green infrastructure are planned.
-The Greens, the largest opposition party in Bavaria, say not enough is being done.
+Conservative Bavarian Premier Markus Söder, who visited the affected region over the weekend, has been quick to promise more action on climate change.
+Bavaria has a climate neutral goal of 2040, five years ahead of Germany as a whole, and huge investments in green infrastructure are planned.
+Meanwhile the Greens, the largest opposition party in Bavaria, say not enough is being done.

-But Florian is skeptical that climate change is the cause of the latest flooding.
+But Sllamniku is skeptical that climate change is the cause of the latest flooding.

 "It's certainly clear that the weather is getting worse every year," he admits.
-But beyond that, it is difficult to say.
+But beyond that, it is difficult to say, he shrugs.

-The next step in the Berchtesgaden area for geologists and scientists to assess why the flooding happened where it did and what can be done to prevent this.
-In the meantime, the state of emergency has been removed and for many people things are returning to normal.
+The next step in the Berchtesgaden area is for geologists and scientists to assess why the flooding happened where it did, and what can be done to prevent this.
+In the meantime, the state of emergency has been removed, and for many people, things are returning to normal.